Zimbra/zm-web-client/WebRoot/adminhelp/OS/txt/readme_source.txt

        $ cd ~/zcs-src
        $ tar xvfz /path/to/your/downloads/zcs-src.tgz

+- Create a symbolic link /usr/local/java that points at your JDK installation.
+Ant requires JAVA_HOME to be set, and we set it to /usr/local/java in the build.
+Eg:

+       # ls -l /usr/local/java
+       ls: /usr/local/java: No such file or directory
+       # ln -s /usr/java/jdk1.5.0_04 /usr/local/java
+       # ls -l /usr/local/java
+       lrwxrwxrwx  1 root root 21 Aug 29 09:22 /usr/local/java -> /usr/java/jdk1.5.0_04

 - Go into the build directory, and make the dev-install target so your /opt/zimbra directory is populated with the software for the first time.
 You need to do this step whenever you blow away your